Microsoft/azure-docs.cs-cz/articles/azure-maps/tutorial-ev-routing.md

 pins = "default|codb1818||{} {}|{} {}".format(str(currentLocation[1]),str(currentLocation[0]),destination[1],destination[0])

-# Get bounds for bounding box.
+# Get boundaries for the bounding box.
 minLat, maxLat = (float(destination[0]),currentLocation[0]) if float(destination[0])<currentLocation[0] else (currentLocation[0], float(destination[0]))
 minLon, maxLon = (float(destination[1]),currentLocation[1]) if float(destination[1])<currentLocation[1] else (currentLocation[1], float(destination[1]))

-#Buffer the bounding box by 10% to account for the pixel size of pins at the ends of the route.
+# Buffer the bounding box by 10 percent to account for the pixel size of pins at the ends of the route.
 lonBuffer = (maxLon-minLon)*0.1
 minLon -= lonBuffer
 maxLon += lonBuffer